owlbarn/tutorial/book/diffequation/README.md

 ```

 We set the initial values of the system to `-1`, `-1`, and `1` respectively.
-The simulation timespan is set to 30 seconds, and keep using the `rk45` solver.
+The simulation timespan is set to 30 seconds, and the `rk45` solver is used.

 ```
 let y0 = Mat.of_array [|-1.; -1.; 1.|] 1 3